jxieeducation/jxieeducation.github.io/_posts/2016-06-26-Factorization-Machines.md

 Since $$ \sum_{i=1}^n v_{i,f} x_i $$ can be precomputed, the complexity is reduced to $$ O(KN) $$.

 *Now that we have a theoretical understanding, in the next post, we will discuss practical use cases for factorization machines.*

+### Benchmark (added Sep 24, 2016)

+On the standard recommendation dataset, MovieLens-100k, using Vowpal Wabbit, normal linear regression achieved a MSE of 0.9652, while a FM achieved a MSE of 0.9140.

+For a guide on how to do Factorization Machines via Vowpal Wabbit, [see here](https://github.com/JohnLangford/vowpal_wabbit/wiki/Matrix-factorization-example).